 Mikey, a 13-year-old boy from Upstate New York, was friendly and engaged.
 One day in January, he shot and killed himself with one of his father’s guns.
 Mikey’s suicide came as a shock.
 “He may have gotten angry for some reason.
 At that age you’re not thinking how final a gun is.”–Alexandria Bodden, Mikey’s older sister and gun violence prevention advocate

-Firearm suicide is a significant public health crisis in the United States, claiming the lives of 23,000 Americans every year, including nearly 3,000 young people and 4,400 veterans.1Centers for Disease Control and Prevention.
-National Centers for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS).
-A yearly average was developed using five years of most recent available data: 2014-2018.
+Firearm suicide is a significant public health crisis in the United States, claiming the lives of nearly 24,000 Americans every year, including more than 3,100 young people and 4,400 veterans.1Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using five years of the most recent available data: 2016 to 2020.
 Young people defined as ages 10-24.
-Nearly two-thirds of all gun deaths in the US are suicides, resulting in an average of 64 deaths a day.2Ibid.
-Firearm suicide to all firearm deaths ratio and daily average developed using five years of most recent available data: 2015 to 2019.
-And the problem is getting worse: Over the past decade, the United States firearm suicide rate has increased 13 percent.3Centers for Disease Control and Prevention, National Center for Health Statistics.
+Six out of every 10 gun deaths in the US are suicides, resulting in an average of 64 deaths a day.2Ibid.
+Firearm suicide to all firearm deaths ratio and daily average developed using five years of most recent available data: 2016 to 2020.
+And the problem is getting worse: Over the past decade, the United States firearm suicide rate has increased 12 percent.3Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-A percent change was developed using 2010 to 2019 age-adjusted rates for all ages.
-This trend is of particular concern among young Americans, whose firearm suicide rate has increased 42 percent over the past 10 years,4Centers for Disease Control and Prevention, National Center for Health Statistics.
+A percent change was developed using 2011 to 2020 age-adjusted rates for all ages.
+This trend is of particular concern among young Americans, whose firearm suicide rate has increased 53 percent over the past 10 years,4Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-A percent change was developed using 2010 to 2019 crude rates for young Americans (10-24). and for veterans, who have a firearm suicide rate one and a half times higher than nonveteran adults.5US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
+A percent change was developed using 2011 to 2020 crude rates for young Americans (10-24). and for veterans, who have a firearm suicide rate one and a half times higher than nonveteran adults.5US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
 2019 National Suicide Prevention Annual Report. https://bit.ly/2DCQeRB.
 September 2019.

 In a recent national poll, 16 percent of respondents—or roughly 40 million American adults—reported that someone they care for attempted or died by suicide with a gun.6SurveyUSA Market Research Study.
 Data collected from December 7, 2018 to December 11, 2018. https://bit.ly/2ExxpyZ.
 See question 36.
 But suicide, including firearm suicide, can be prevented.
 Removing access to firearms, a particularly lethal means, is the easiest and quickest intervention.
 Policies and practices that limit or disrupt access to firearms, such as those outlined later in the Recommendations section, have been shown to save lives.